MEgooneh/MafiaGPT/README.md

 ## Tasks

 - [ ] optimizing prompts
-- [ ] a web interface to play natively a log-file for fun
+- [ ] a web interface to play natively a log-file as an animation
+- [ ] allowing a player/players to play with GPT (Probably tricky prompts will lead to game hacking.)
 - [ ] allowing more chat models or different GPT tempretures to compete